sudopotito/geo_extension/template/README.md

 ## 9. Final Words

-Thank you for contributing to Geo Extension! 🌐
+Thank you in advance for contributing to Geo Extension!
 Every country you add helps make addresses easier, cleaner, and more accurate for users worldwide.
 Even if your country is already supported, your updates and improvements are always welcome.
 Your effort makes a global difference — one CSV at a time.